Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Results

 Wider uncertainty bounds were observed for transmission probabilities associated with single contacts of extended duration, particularly during shift 1.
 For contacts exceeding 30 minutes of cumulative exposure, upper-bound transmission probabilities were consistently elevated, with greater spread between the lower and upper 95\% confidence intervals compared to shorter contacts.

-To assess the impact of booster vaccination on transmission risk, two intervention scenarios were simulated and compared against the baseline model with no vaccination.
+To assess the impact of booster vaccination on transmission risk, two intervention scenarios were simulated and compared against the baseline model, representing waned immunity with no effective protection.
 Scenario 1 implemented booster vaccination among all residents only, while Scenario 2 implemented booster vaccination among both residents and staff.
 Across all shifts, the introduction of vaccination reduced the number of transmission events compared to the baseline scenario, with greater reductions observed when both residents and staff were vaccinated [Figure \ref{fig9}].

 For Shift 1, the baseline simulation recorded 73 transmission events out of 304 total contacts.
 Under Scenario 1, where only residents were vaccinated, transmission events decreased to 34, representing a 53.4\% reduction.
 Scenario 2, with both residents and staff vaccinated, further reduced transmission events to 25, corresponding to a 65.8\% reduction compared to baseline.